kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

     - That will run the `nodemon` command
         + That will watch our `js` and `graphql` files
     - And it will run the node command `node src/index.js`
+* If you have any errors you need to check the heroku remote log but it can be really long so `--tail` just

 `$ heroku logs --tail --app peh2-yoga-prod` - only shows you log for this remote heroku